NETL-RIC/URC-Assessment-Method/README.md

 The tool documentation can be built using Sphinx with the content in the `user_doc` folder.
 Alternately, a compiled version of the documentation is mirrored on ReadTheDocs.io [here](https://urc-assessment-method.readthedocs.io/en/latest/).

+The [license](./LICENSE) and [contribution instructions](./CONTRIBUTING.md) are also included as part of this distribution.

+---

+## Installation

+Ensure that all the packages in the [Package Dependencies](#package-dependencies) section of this document are installed in the environment under which the **URC Assessment Method** is to be run.
+Provided this requirement is met, the code in in this distribution can be run as-is by following the instructions in the [How To Run](#how-to-run) section.

+---

 ## How To Run